The slides Document Class

 Hyphenation Auto Manual Manual

-Blockquotes keep a coloured left bar (useful on projection):
+Blockquotes keep a coloured left bar (useful on projection) and are set in italic:

 This is a blockquote.
 The left bar helps it stand out at a distance --- unlike article, where it is removed.